 Getting around Bologna is easy, thanks to the simple grid layout of the streets.
 Most of the top attractions are also within walking distance of each other.

-While one day is enough time to see most of the city centre, you won’t have time to visit every landmark.
-The city has dozens of old buildings.
+While one day in Bologna is enough time to see most of the city centre, you won’t have time to visit every landmark.

 As with most of our one-day city itineraries, we added a mixture of destinations to this Bologna itinerary.
 You’ll travel through the historic centre of the city, visiting old towers, churches, and public squares lined with cafes and classic buildings.
 Your trip also includes time for shopping and experiencing the local cuisine.